How to protect your manuscript. Don’t trust technology.

 Never trust your computer or laptop.

-You can either upload and copy your folder to one of these or in some cases; you can set up automatic syncronising.
+You can either upload and copy your folder to one of these or, in some cases, you can set up automatic synchronizing.

 3. Keep a versions file of your main manuscript

-Again, save your revision files to an external location as an extra backup.
+Again, make sure you save your revision files to an external location as an extra backup.

 4. Be systematic as you write your book

-On completion of each chapter, do a copy and paste into your main manuscript.
+Upon completion of each chapter, copy and paste it into your main manuscript.

 Then do a ‘Save As‘ for a new dated revision to your revision folder.

 Using ‘Save As‘ instead of ‘Save‘ is the best way to protect your versions as it creates a new file, but your main manuscript file will remain intact and unchanged.

 If you need to send files to an editor or proofreader, again, do a ‘save as’ and rename the file to suit and save it to another new folder.